nerissa29/reading-notes/class2-05.md

 # Reading Notes 05

+Ths topic shows us how breaking down the UI in component Hierarchy and figuring out which data needs state and where it needs to live can play an important role in building an app.

 ## React Docs - Thinking in React

 ### What is the single responsibility principle and how does it apply to components?